Trello vs. Jira: new 2018 detailed review

 Jira offers monthly or annual contracts, as well as on-premise deployment with perpetual licenses.

-Jira offers a wide range of integrations with about 100 partners that allow you to customize and expand its capabilities to fit your team’s work style.
+Jira offers a wide range of integrations with 100+ partners that allow you to customize and expand its capabilities to fit your team’s work style.
 You won’t have to break up your workflow by hopping from tool to tool; with the right integrations you can do it all in Jira.
 Some examples include:

 - Google Drive